Homeostatic Regulation

 The prefrontal-orbital system, with its unique extensive subcortical and cortical connections, has been specifically implicated as a central mechanism of homeostatic regulation.

-Schore identifies the orbitofrontal cortex as the neuroanatomical locus of homeostatic regulation in the developing self, integrating somatic, autonomic, and affective signals.
+Schore identifies the orbitofrontal cortex as the neuroanatomical locus of homeostatic regulation within the developing self, linking attachment experience to the structural substrate of self-regulatory capacity.

 Dig deeper with Sebastian →

-homeostasis and response strategies to environmental demands are interdependent.
 Homeostasis reflects the regulation of the physiological conditions within the body.
-Response strategies reflect the stage when internal needs become less important than external needs.
+Response strategies reflect the stage when internal needs become less important than external needs… homeostasis and response strategies to environmental demands are interdependent.

 Dig deeper with Sebastian →